xcart/xcart-docs/_pages/kb_en/import-export/updating_product_properties_(price__stock_quantity__etc.)_via_import.md

 ![]({{site.baseurl}}/attachments/9306814/9439207.png)

-The mode **'Create new items and update existing items'** allows you to bothcreate new items andupdate the existing items**.** If your import file contains items that do not already exist in the store's database, in the **'Create new items and update existing items'** mode, these items will be created as a result of import.
+The mode **'Create new items and update existing items'** allows you to both create new items and update the existing items.
+If your import file contains items that do not already exist in the store's database, these items will be created as a result of import.

 New items can be created based on the following master IDs: